redhawk668/ZX-Spectrum-S-Video/README.md

 Rev. C is the final design and is based on a THS7314D chip, this is a 3,3 volt design and uses very little power.

-I have included the Gerber files each design, so you can have the PCB of your choice manufactured by your preferred manufacturer.
+I have included the Gerber files from each design, so you can have the PCB of your choice manufactured by your preferred manufacturer.

 # Billing of Materials: Rev. A
 - 1x 4 pin mini din chassis (Lumberg TM 0508 A/4)